 And bring to nothing the understanding of the prudent.”[a]

 Or how about Gideon and the band of 32,000 that come to battle the Midianites in Judges.
 God whittles them down to 300 so that it is clear that it is God who is fighting that battles.
 God does it in a way that appears foolish.
-God has them drink from a water source and those who get down on their hands and knees and laps like a dog from the water are chosen to be part of Gideon’s might band.
-We might be so used to the account that it doesn’t strike us as strange — those who drink water like a dog are the guys for God – it is ridiculous, it is foolishness according to the world.
-But God says these are the guys for me, no pretensions, no arrogance, no way anyone is going to think it was because they are awesome – they can’t even drink normally.
-God’s choice is clear and God’s power is unmistakable – it is clearly not the dog like water drinkers – that just makes no sense.
+God has them drink from a water source and those who drink in a certain way are chosen to be part of Gideon’s might band.
+We might be so used to the account that it doesn’t strike us as strange.
+Those who drink water in one way are the guys for God.

-Gideon then gives them their secret weapons to fight against a giant Midianite army — trumpets and water pitchers – they will get them damp and play them a tune.
-Again, the world including the 300 likely say this is crazy until God shows His power.
+Gideon then gives them their secret weapons to fight against a giant Midianite army, trumpets and water pitchers.
+The plan is to get them damp and play them a tune.
 Sometimes we have to just make ourselves look incredibly foolish and wait for God to come through.

 The Cross is an offense to the world.
 It is not pleasant and manageable.
 It is in your face evidence of a God who loves us so much that He died a horrible death to save us.

 How much must you love a person to die that way by your own free will?

 For those who are perishing it is foolish to think that God died on an ancient torture instrument.
 He is God.
 But for those called it is clear that it is the power of God and the wisdom of God.
 It is what saved us.